The Virginia (Buffalo, New York)

-The Virginia, also known as the Casa Shelby Apartments, is a historic apartment building located in the Lower West Side neighborhood of Buffalo, Erie County, New York.
+The Virginia, also known as the Casa Shelby Apartments, is a historic apartment building located in the Lower West Side neighborhood of Buffalo, New York, United States.
 It was built about 1900, and is a three-story, Colonial Revival style brick building.
 It sits on a stone foundation and full basement.
 The building houses 24 apartments and was originally designed for young middle-class tenants.

 It was listed on the National Register of Historic Places in 2017.